-Endometriosis and irritable bowel syndrome (IBS) are two conditions that can cause similar symptoms like abdominal pain and bloating.
-Because endometriosis is hard to diagnose, it is sometimes misdiagnosed as IBS.
+Endometriosis and irritable bowel syndrome (IBS) are conditions that may cause similar symptoms like abdominal pain and bloating.
+Because endometriosis is hard to diagnose, doctors sometimes misdiagnose it as IBS.

 Despite their similar symptoms, endometriosis and IBS are distinctly different conditions with different causes.
 In endometriosis, tissue similar to the uterine lining grows elsewhere in the body.
 This can cause severe pain as well as bleeding between periods.

 Conversely, IBS is a disorder of the digestive system that can cause abdominal pain, bloating, and changes in bowel habits.

 It is possible to have both conditions at the same time.
 In some cases, doctors diagnose people with the previously mentioned symptoms with IBS when in actuality, they have endometriosis.

 Both conditions can be difficult to identify, and there are no simple blood tests or scans that can diagnose them.

 Read on to learn more about the differences between endometriosis and IBS, their respective symptoms, and how to talk with a doctor.